chaos-polymtl/lethe/doc/source/parameters/dem/boundary_conditions.rst

 * The ``periodic id 0`` and ``periodic id 1`` parameters specify the periodic boundaries ID for which the periodic boundary condition should be applied.

 .. note::
-    Only parallel periodic walls are currently working.
+        Only periodic boundaries which have co-linear normal vectors which align along one axis of the problem (e.g., x axis) are currently supported.

 * The ``type`` parameter specifies the type of the boundary condition.
 Acceptable types are: ``fixed_wall``, ``outlet``, ``rotational``, ``translational`` and ``periodic``.
 The default boundary condition type is ``fixed_wall``.